hmrc/simple-reactivemongo/README.md

 The delay block has been introduced by this library. `factor` should be a Double, and `function` should be one of `linear`, `static`, `exponential`, or `fibonacci`.
 For the function definitions, please refer to the code in [the DelayFactor object](https://github.com/hmrc/simple-reactivemongo/blob/master/src/main/scala/play/modules/reactivemongo/MongoConfig.scala#L74).

+`mongodb.defaultHeartbeatFrequencyMS` allows setting of the connection string property of the same name.
+If both are set, the connection string property takes precedence.

 #### Configure underlying Akka system

 ReactiveMongo loads it's configuration from the key `mongo-async-driver`